Use "The Big 3" Leadership Framework Alongside Radical Candor to Transform Your Team

 For my money, this is at the core of Care Personally, one of the two dimensions of Radical Candor.

-Caring Personally means demonstrating that you “give a damn” about the people you work with.
+Caring Personally means demonstrating that you "give a damn" about the people you work with.
 Most people do care, but fall down simply because they fail to demonstrate it.
-Ad Agency Crazy-Person is different, though.
-She’s SELFISH.
+What you're describing is different, though.

 Caring Personally is about caring about others, about their needs and priorities.
-She was focused solely on her needs, her priorities.
 Below are some examples of how to Care Personally without crossing boundaries.

 The first step to Caring Personally is deciding that your job is to enable the success of your team.
 Put their needs FIRST, above yours.